VisualFP/docs/SA/design_concept/content/introduction/motivation.typ

 logical nature of functional programming through, e.g. the lambda calculus, or by jumping right into code, leaving many students puzzled.

-Some visual approaches to functional programming exist; the ones we looked at are covered in @existing_tools.
+Some visual approaches to functional programming exist; the ones researched during this project are covered in @existing_tools.
 Unfortunately, none seem suitable as an introduction to general-purpose functional programming.